On this page:

 Sampling and Monitoring

 Draft results of sediment sampling done in Brier Creek Reservoir in August 2018 are encouraging.
-All results are well below 1 ppb total PCBs.
-Final validation of lab data is underway with validated results to be released fall 2018.
+All results are well below one ppb total PCBs

 Fish consumption advisories are currently in effect for the water bodies related to the site.